isabella232/experience-manager-document-security.en/help/document-security-extension-release-notes.md

 It is recommended that you disable the Windows Data Execution Prevention (DEP) setting when using Document Security Extension for Microsoft Office applications.

-### Shared Microsoft Office files cannot be protected using Document Security Extension&nbsp; {#shared-microsoft-office-files-cannot-be-protected-using-document-security-extension-nbsp}
+### Shared Microsoft Office files cannot be protected using Document Security Extension {#shared-microsoft-office-files-cannot-be-protected-using-document-security-extension}

 When you protect any shared Microsoft Office file using Document Security Extension, an error occurs and the shared file is not secured.